plone/documentation/docs/classic-ui/views.md

 (classic-ui-allowing-the-contentmenu-on-non-default-views-label)=

-### Allowing the `contentmenu` on non-default views
+### Allow the `contentmenu` on non-default views

 In general, the {guilabel}`contentmenu` (where the actions, display views, factory types, workflow, and other select menus are located) is not shown on non-default views.
 There are some exceptions, though.

 If you want to display the {guilabel}`contentmenu` in such non-default views, you have to mark them with the `IViewView` interface from `plone.app.layout`, either by letting the class provide `IViewView` by declaring it with `zope.component.implements` or by configuring it via ZCML as follows:

 ```xml
 <class class="dotted.path.to.browser.view.class">